tryforge/ForgeScript/docs/functions/reactionEmoji.md

 export default new NativeFunction({
     name: "$reactionEmoji",
     version: "1.0.0",
-    description: "The emoji that was used",
+    description: "Returns the emoji that was used",
     unwrap: true,
     execute(ctx) {
         return this.success(ctx.reaction?.emoji.toString())